Skuld

-Skuld (the name possibly means "debt" and is related to the English word "should") is a Norn in Norse mythology.
+Skuld ("debt" or "obligation"; sharing etymology with the English "should") is a Norn in Norse mythology.
 Along with Urðr (Old Norse "fate") and Verðandi (possibly "happening" or "present"), Skuld makes up a trio of Norns that are described as deciding the fates of people.
 Skuld appears in at least two poems as a Valkyrie.

 Poetic Edda

 Skuld is mentioned in Völuspá, a poem collected in the 13th century Poetic Edda:

 Prose Edda

 Gylfaginning

 In the Prose Edda book Gylfaginning, Snorri informs the reader that the youngest Norn, Skuld, is in effect also a valkyrie, taking part in the selection of warriors from the slain: